stat4701-edav-gps/stat4701-edav-gps.github.com/_site/presentation/section-emily-2.md

-##Next steps in the analysis, try to model the points!-->
+##Next steps in the analysis, try to model the points!